httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 {"id": "123", "title": "New Title"}
 ~~~

+Note that a `204 No Content` response without a payload body
+but with the same `Digest` field-value would have been legitimate too.

-## Digest with POST
+## POST Response Describes the Request Status {#post-referencing-action}

-As described in {{acting-on-resources}}, the request representation digest is computed
-on the enclosed representation.
+Request `Digest` value is computed on the enclosed representation (see {{acting-on-resources}}).

-The representation in the response describes the status of the request,
+The representation enclosed in the response describes the status of the request,
-and is computed on the enclosed representation.
+so `Digest` is computed on that enclosed representation.

+Response `Digest` has no explicit relation with the resource referenced by `Location`.

 Request: